Board and Volunteers

 Tonia has volunteered with the Hood River County Christmas Project for several years.
 She became Board Treasurer in June 2020.
 Tonia is a lifelong resident of Hood River, and currently works for Washington Federal Bank in Hood River.
 She has had family members whose kids wouldn't have had presents under the tree if not for the Christmas Project, during tough financial times.
 The Christmas Project is near and dear to her heart and she appreciates a chance to give back through her work with the project.

-Tracey has been a supporter of the Christmas Project for the past 10 years, and joined in person after moving to Hood River in 2018.
-She coordinates the Tree of Joy campaign.
-She also serves on the boards of the FISH Food Bank and Columbia Insight.
+Tracey has been a supporter of the Christmas Project since 2006 and joined in person after moving to Hood River in 2018.
+She helps with the Tree of Joy campaign and with Christmas Project online work.
+She volunteers at the FISH Food Bank (where she is also web tech), and serves on the boards of Protect Our Parks Hood River and Columbia Insight.

 Heather started volunteering for the Hood River County Christmas Project when she joined her husband and her oldest daughter to pack food boxes with the high school basketball team 4 years ago.
 It was then she saw the good this project does for the community and wanted to be a part of it.
 She has been organizing the volunteers for the last 3 years.